 You are probably well aware that most insurance companies always are on the look-out as to how to deny or reduce a workers comp claim.
 Unfortunately, pre-existing conditions are one of the most common ways to deny workers compensation claims.
-Let our workers’ comp law firm in Florida explain.
+Let our workers’ comp law firm explain.

 This is especially valid if your work injury has similarities or is related in any small way to a previously treated injury you sustained.
 Back and spine injuries make up a lot of workers comp claims, and if you already have a “bad back” for any previous reason, your claim may be denied.